Stainless Steel Chimney Liners

 These flexible chimney liners are inserted into the chimney running from top to bottom and attached directly to the source, venting all material and gases up and out of the house.
 Metal liners may also be insulated with a wrapping for better perfomance.

-The unlined chimney in this picture collapsed as a result of high winds.
-This major damage to the chimney and the home probably could have been avoided with the Ahren's chimney liner in place to protect and strengthen the chimney structure.
-We handle all types of chimney liner problems, from drastic structural issues like the one in the picture that require masonry rebuilding to straightforward relining, whatever the job, our chimney professionals are qualified and ready to help.
+The unlined chimney in this picture has collapsed as a result of ignoring serious deterioration.
+Major damage to the home could have been avoided with a new in place to protect the chimney structure.
+We handle all types of chimney problems, from drastic structural issues like this one to others that are less severe.
+Whatever your needs our chimney professionals are qualified and ready to help.

 Other problems made worse by the absence of a chimney liner include harmful gases entering the chimney and mixing with moisture.
-The moisture can then seeps into the porous brick and cause rapid deterioration.
-When the temperature freezes, the water expands which causes the face of the bricks to fall off.
-This process is known as spalling.
-This unattractive look may also lead to structural problems if left unresolved.
-To prevent these problems and make repairs where necessary, contact the chimney service professionals at Dubuque Fireplace and Patio.
+The moisture can then seep into the porous brick and cause rapid deterioration.
+When the temperature freezes, the water expands and causes the face of the bricks to fall off.
+This process is called “spalling”.
+This can lead to structural problems if left unresolved.
+To prevent these problems and make repairs where necessary, contact the chimney professionals in Highland, Wisconsin at Chimney Specialists.

 Any company can install a chimney liner in your home, but they may not all install it correctly.